2017-2018 Scheduling and Academic Planning for Potomac Falls High School

 All scheduling will take place with counselors through Health and PE classes for 9th and 10th grade students and during English 11 blocks for juniors.

 A core recommendation letter as well as initial course request letter will be sent home with 3rd quarter report cards.
 Please ask your student to see their initial course selections.
-The last date to request course changes is May 13, 2016.
-The final report card mailed home on June 20 will contain the final course requests.
+The last date to request course changes is April 28, 2017.
+The final report card mailed home in June will contain the final course requests.
 Please review all course requests carefully with your student.

 Thomas Jefferson High School for Science and Technology Applications and Information